sukantoguha/Data-Pirates/README.md

  b.
 For Feature importance, refer to:

- 1)Feature Importance.ipynb
+ 1) Feature Importance.ipynb
- 2)Random forest on whole flight data.ipynb
+ 2) Random forest on whole flight data.ipynb

  c.
 For Airline Airfare analysis, refer to: